 - A focus on self-help skills such as self feeding, and independent dressing.

-- Food for Tots is our catering company, they provide a specialized menu for young children.
+- Real food for Real Kids is our catering company, they provide a specialized menu for young children.
 The menu follows the Canadian Food Guide and is annually reviewed by a dietician.The menu has a wide variety of food types and textures.

 - Meal time is a time where our preschool students practice the steps of self serving, pouring and feeding.